 FHA Loan Pros and Cons

-- Low Down Payment – The famous 3.5% down payment is the main attraction to FHA loans.
-Another advantage to the down payment requirements for FHA loans is that the money can be borrowed from relatives or a down payment assistance program.
+- Low Down Payment – The 3.5% down payment is one of the main attractions to FHA loans.
+Another advantage of the down payment requirements for FHA loans is that the money can be borrowed from relatives or a down payment assistance program.

 - Compensating Factors – A really neat aspect about FHA loans is what are known as “compensating factors”. if you do not meet the standard guidelines, you still have a chance to get approved if you have areas which compensate for the requirements you fall short of meeting.
 For instance, a higher DTI ratio can be overlooked if you have higher credit and/or more in savings.

 - Unmarried Couples – Without any question, FHA loans are often the best option for an unmarried couple to buy a home together.

 - Multifamily Homes – These loans provide a feasible way to buy a multifamily home without having to put down a lot of money (2-4 units only and must occupy one of the units to be permitted).

 - Assumable / Transferable – You can transfer the FHA loan to another borrower (assuming they qualify).
 This is known as “assumability” and means that the mortgage note can be transferred to another person, including someone who buys your home.